Locally compact, $\omega_1$-compact spaces: A maximum cardinality theme

 Although this problem does not mention local compactness, that is easily implied by normality (indeed regularity), local countability, and countable compactness.

-In a paper nearing completion, \cite{Ns}, the first author shows that there does exist a consistent example of a locally countable, normal, $\w$-bounded (hence countably compact) space of cardinality $\A_2$, under the axiom $\square_{\A_1}$.
+In a paper in preparation, \cite{Ns}, the first author shows that there does exist a consistent example of a locally countable, normal, $\w$-bounded (hence countably compact) space of cardinality $\A_2$, under the axiom $\square_{\A_1}$.
 This axiom is consistent if ZFC is consistent, and the equiconsistency strength of its negation is that of a Mahlo cardinal \cite[Exercise 27.2]{J}.
-But the following question, a counterpoint to Question 1.1, is completely open --- no consistency results are known either way:
+But the following question, a counterpoint to Problem 2, is completely open --- no consistency results are known either way:

-{\bf Problem 8.} Is there a normal, locally countable, countably compact space of cardinality greater than $\A_2$?
+{\bf Problem 7.} Is there a normal, locally countable, countably compact space of cardinality greater than $\A_2$?

 Of course, one could also ask whether there is an upper bound on the cardinalities of normal, locally countable, countably compact spaces.
 If ``countably compact'' is strengthened to ``$\w$-bounded'' then it is consistent, modulo large cardinals, that there is an upper bound.
 In fact, it has long been known that every regular, locally countable, $\w$-bounded space is of cardinality $< \A_\w$ if the Chang Conjecture variant $(\A_{\w+1}, \A_\w) \to (\A_1, \A_0)$ holds \cite{JSS}.
-It has recently been shown by Monroe Eskew and Yair Hayut \cite{EH} that the consistency of a supercompact cardinal implies that this variant is consistent.
+It has recently been shown by Monroe Eskew and Yair Hayut \cite{EH} that the consistency of a huge cardinal implies that this variant is consistent.
+Previously, the best large cardinal axiom known was the existence of a 2-huge cardinal.

 On the other hand, it has long been known that there are examples of regular, locally countable, $\w$-bounded spaces of cardinality $\A_n$ for all finite $n$ just from ZFC, as was shown in \cite{JNW}.
 However, the construction in \cite{JNW} is so general that it could even produce non-normal closed subspaces of cardinality $\A_1$, and it is difficult to see how these can be avoided in ZFC without many additional details, if at all.